-At Achievement, we celebrate the connection between identity and whole person health.
+At Evidation, we celebrate the connection between identity and whole person health.
 In this spirit, we honor Juneteenth (short for “June 19th”) which marks the end of slavery in the United States.

 While Abraham Lincoln issued the Emancipation Proclamation on January 1st, 1863, only a tiny number of people were actually freed at that point.